Shelter4Hope

 Services

-- Trauma-informed intensive case management which includes at-home visits and office visits conducted at least twice monthly or more if needed
+- Trauma-informed intensive case management, including at-home visits conducted at least twice monthly or more often as needed

-- Referral to medical treatment, mental health services, substance use rehabilitation
+- Referrals to medical treatment, mental health services, and substance use treatment

 - Connection to community-based resources and activities